 - Unrestricted support for Basler GigE and USB 3.0 cameras

 - Configuration support for BCON cameras

-- Tailored for embedded systems
+- Customized for embedded systems

-The current version of pylon Linux ARM runs on all current Linux kernel versions (3.x and above — more detailed information can be found in the ReadMe file).
+The current version of pylon for Linux (ARM) runs on all recent Linux kernel versions (3.x or higher – for more specific information, please check the ReadMe file).

-pylon 5 – Faster, smaller, simpler!
+pylon 5 – faster, smaller, easier!